knetikmedia/knetikcloud-csharp-net20-client/docs/ContentPollsApi.md

 <a name="createpolltemplate"></a>
 # **CreatePollTemplate**
-> ModelTemplateResource CreatePollTemplate (ModelTemplateResource pollTemplateResource)
+> TemplateResource CreatePollTemplate (TemplateResource pollTemplateResource)

 Create a poll template